 Look at your falling elevator dream closely because it might offer you a chance to step out of false feelings of being an impostor and into an authentic place of being!

-Rather, dreams exist to alert us to the conditions our psyches and what may transpire if we continue following that path we are currently on.
+Whether you are going up, going down, stuck, or crashing in your dream elevator, never forget that dreams don't typically exist to warn us about unavoidable events about to transpire in the waking world.
+Rather, dreams exist to alert us to the conditions of our psyches and what may transpire if we continue following the path we are currently on.
 If we're traveling in the direction we're trying to go, then we can look at our dreams as delightful confirmation that we're going the right way.

 Sometimes, however, we take the wrong path or press the wrong button and find ourselves heading toward a place we never intended to go.
 Our dreams, even our nightmares, can help us see where we went wrong and show us the way to get back on track.